 7 White Mountains Swimming Holes For Those Lazy, Hazy, Days of Summer

-The best thing to do on a hot, summer day is throw on your bathing suit and find a cool, refreshing river to jump into river.
-The good news is that there is an abundance rivers in the White Mountains and several fun swimming holes to explore on those super sunny days.
+The best thing to do on a hot summer day is throw on your bathing suit and jump into a cool, refreshing river.
+The good news is that there is an abundance of rivers and great swiming holes in the White Mountains to explore on those super sunny days.
 Here are 7 spots to check out the next time you need to cool off.

-This popular swimming hole/tubing spot on the Pemigeswasset River is part of the state park system, which means there is a $5.00 fee to park, however there is an ample parking lot, bathroom facilities, and grills along with a great place to swim, sunbathe, and look for tadpoles.
+Livermore Falls, a popular swimming hole/tubing spot on the Pemigeswasset River, is part of the state park system.
+With your $5 parking fee, you will gain access to an ample parking lot, bathroom facilities, and grills along with a great place to swim, sunbathe, and look for tadpoles.

 Livermore Falls State Forest - Holderness